strongloop/strongloop.com2/_posts/2019-07-24-building-an-online-game-with-loopback-4-pt5.md

 ### In This Episode

-Now that our project has some basic features that allow us to create our own characters and login, it's time to deploy it to cloud!
-So, in this episode we will first run our project in Docker and then push it to Kubernetes cluster on IBM Cloud.
+Now that our project has basic features that allow us to create our own characters and log in, it's time to deploy it to cloud!
+So, we will first run our project in Docker and then push it to Kubernetes cluster on IBM Cloud.

-Docker image is lightweight, portable, and self-sufficient.
+Docker images are lightweight, portable, and self-sufficient.
 Once you create a Docker image, you can run it almost everywhere.
 On the other hand, Kubernetes will handle those high level concepts such as storage, network and scale-up.

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part5/firstgame) for the code from this episode.